 - Google Maps

 Perhaps, the most popular web API is Google Maps.
 While many are more likely to use Amazon and Facebook, Google Maps is adapted to site-specific purposes around the Web.
 In fact, it is the first to widely demonstrate the power of “API mash-ups” – using content from more than one source.
-Thanks to these mash-ups, you are able to see which bands are playing in what location, track your running routes and highlight hiking trails near your home.
+Thanks to these mash-ups, you are able to see which bands are playing in what location, track your running routes, and highlight hiking trails near your home.

-But, the API history did not start with Google Maps.
+On the contrary, the API history did not start with Google Maps.
 Its popularity is what made the wheel turn.
 Many developers hacked their code for use on other sites and forced the application to release an API that the former can use without the need to hack.
-That API and others are what changed the face of the Internet – forever.
-Click here for more blogs about APIs.
+API is one of the factors that changed the face of the Internet – forever.

 The influx of software applications and the rising demand for customized products and services call for an unobstructed flow of data.
 APIs serve as a medium to exchange information between systems and applications.
 Due to the migration of business services to the cloud, API integration is gaining momentum.
-Instead of having internal IT server and staff, APIs stitch together applications available in the internet for quicker time to market and reduced costs.
+Instead of having an internal IT server and staff, APIs stitch together applications available on the internet for quicker time to market and reduced costs.